 Mary Ruth’s Organic Vegan Vitamin D

-Mary Ruth’s vegan vitamin D3 supplement is a good alternative for those that aren’t fond of swallowing pills or tablets, but would like to munch on sweet gummies.
+Mary Ruth’s vegan vitamin D3 supplement is an excellent alternative for those that aren’t fond of swallowing pills or tablets, but would like to munch on sweet gummies.

 One bottle of Mary Ruth’s vitamin D3 comes with 60 servings, which should suffice for two months of daily intake.